ilija-the/vendrithvault/content/Magic, Concepts & Cosmos/Essence Casting.md

 Once you have reached an *Essence* value of 0 after the first *Essence Draw*, whether by completing an *Essence Cycle* or suffering an *Essence Leak*, you must have a class feature such as *Essence Rebirth* (gained at level 3 for most casters) to continue casting spells for the encounter.
 If you do, you can repeat the cycle of casting a cantrip, casting spells up to your maximum, and finishing an essence cycle.

+#### Strategy
-The gameplan as such revolves around 3-4 turn cycles, of gaining your *Essence* via cantrip or *Initial Draw*, and advancing your Essence up to your highest rank.
+The gameplan with Essence Spellcasting revolves around 3-4 turn cycles, of gaining your *Essence* via cantrip or *Initial Draw*, and advancing your Essence up to your highest rank.

+In comparison to Vancian Spellcasting (using spell slots as consumables) you lose on the tempo of being able to start combat with your highest rank spell.
+In exchange, you are able to cast more throughout the day, not worry about how many copies of a spell to prepare, and have advantage in long fights.

 ### Incantations